Energy Meditation Behind the Temple of the Moon

 Extension cords connected to extension cords gave us light from bare bulbs.
 There were moments of darkness.
 We stumbled over the rocks, whispering curses.
 Finally, after more than 300 feet, I began to worry about how far we would go.
 Then we came into the final chamber and stood up.

-Inside the Ritual Chamber
+Inside the Chamber for our Energy Meditation

 The room was big enough for all 13 of us, but no more.
 Rock ledges provided enough space for us to sit down.
 The chamber was crude, rough and empty, except for another offering with a skull sculpture and dried flowers.